metrorailings/OwlBlog/content/posts/week-15-general-picks.md

 their defense can snuff out Seattle's offense from start to finish and their offense can record at least one touchdown and two field goals.

 **Seattle covers if**
-Dwayne Haskins does what he does best - disappoint us.
+Dwayne Haskins plays like a goddamn moron yet again.